aelmizeb/site-metrics-card/README.md

 - Analyze any public website
 - Measure Core Web Vitals using Lighthouse
 - Generate an embeddable SVG card with performance scores
-- Automate generation with GitHub Actions
+- Automate generation with GitHub Actions / GitLab CI
 - Simple to integrate into your README

 ## 📦 Usage